UANATACA/ONESHOT-REPO/oneshot_gui.md

 	12|	default_profile = PFnubeQAFCiudadano
 	13|	default_ra = 1000

-Once you are done editing the file, restart the One-Shot Optimizer service to changes take effect.
+Once you are done editing the file, restart the One-Shot Optimizer service to make changes take effect.

 Virtual Machine: